 Overcoming the challenge

 Students should thoroughly research the online course delivery of the schools they have shortlisted.
-Leading online schools have a robust student support system in place with advisors available for students to guide and support them throughout the duration of the program.
+Leading online schools have a robust student support system in place with advisors available for students to guide and support them throughout the duration of the online teaching program.
 The professors also make themselves available for students whenever they need them.
 Each of them has regular office hours when students can reach, but they are all dedicated to their students and ever-ready to help them with any problem and help them achieve their goals.

 Online schools also offer a huge networking opportunity for their students.
 Each student can interact with their cohorts and peers via forums and chats.
 It is just like interacting with friends in class, except this is online.
 Another great advantage of online programs is that they connect students with a huge network of alumni worldwide.
 It is a great networking benefit for the future and a great way to stay connected with people and not feel isolated.